opendilab/DI-engine-docs/source/hands_on/dqn.rst

     - Double DQN

       Double DQN, proposed in `Deep Reinforcement Learning with Double Q-learning <https://arxiv.org/abs/1509.06461>`_, is a common variant of DQN.
-This method maintains another Q-network, named target network, which is updated by the current network by a fixed frequency (update times/training iterations).
+The idea of Double Q-learning is to reduce overestimations of the values of the actions by decomposing the max operation in the target into action selection and action evaluation

-      And the target Q in Double DQN is:
+      The target Q in Double DQN is:

         .. image:: images/doubleDQN.png
            :align: center